DUO MOBILE AS TRUSTED

 -

-What we learned defined how we designed what came next
+What we learned defined what came next for us

-By partnering closely with Product Management and sharing our findings, we not only shaped how this feature was implemented, but also influenced how future features would be designed.
+By partnering closely with Product Management and sharing our learnings from this project, we shaped how future products and features would be designed by our team.

 For example, our findings helped shape broader product strategies, including: